cape-io/www.cape.io/pages/about.md

 * data_url

 ## Entities
 A unit of content.
 Entities can be documents, media, feed items.
 Just about anything can be an entity.

-## Collection
-A Collection is a collection of entities sometimes called a content repository or database.
-Collections provide a way to define a collection of entities.

-Examples:

-* Instagram Photos
-* Facebook Posts
-* Twitter Posts
-* Github Content Repo
-* Dropbox Folder
+Each entity has a list of views that the entity shows up in.

 ## View
-A view is a list of entities filtered and sometimes modified based on a collection.
+A view is a list of filtered (and sometimes modified) entities based on a collection.
 The collection is filtered based on `must`, `must_not`, and `should` statements.
 Essentially a query against a collection.
+Normally it is a field and value are specified and it must match exactly.
+In other cases special methods are enabled for more advanced comparisons.
+The field value is passed through the method and the result is then compared to the value in the view.

+Methods:

+* basename
+* dirname
+* ext

-: A specific set of filters used to filter down the collection.
+A specific set of filters used to filter down the collection.
 The list returns ID's the represent entity documents.
 This defines a query against a database.

+The most basic type of filter is applied to the id.
+The filter is a regular expression string or an array of exact match id strings.
+The array must contain one or more values.

 Fields: